 First catch ‘n’ keep!

-A few minutes later, Sara caught her first Whiting and at 35cm, it was a keeper.
+A few minutes later, we caught our first Whiting and at 35cm, it was a keeper.
 The first one of the trip.
-Along came another on Sara’s rod, followed by a couple of Leatherjackets on myself and Matt’s rod.
+Along came another, followed by a couple of Leatherjackets on myself and Matt’s rod.
 A few more small Trevalli who paid us a visit before returning to the ocean, as well as a Red Herring and a baby Snapper (who were returned with thoughts in their heads to return with their mum and dad!).

 One of the guys onboard asked if Albert had any different bait as the Whiting below us were just being thieves.
 The cockles were too soft and not really working in this area but unfortunately, this was all that was onboard.
-Something like squid would have worked a trick, but we didn’t even have any luck catching any of those!
+Something like squid would have worked a trick, but we had no luck catching any of those!

 As 11am came round, it was clear the other girls had had enough, having not touched a rod in a while.
 Matt had given up and sat down and Albert was on the phone to a mate talking about anything and everything.
 With only 4 fish kept, and nothing for the last 15 minutes, it was time to go home.